Last Updated on October 6, 2022 by Wandering our World

 However men holding hands around town could find themselves in trouble soon enough, and kissing would certainly cause a reaction and possibly a confrontation.

-Looking for an LGBT romance in Belgrade isn’t advisable, regardless of how good someone looks.
-But there is an LGBT NGO hub in the middle of the city center, and Belgrade does have some gays clubs.
+Looking for an LGBTQ+ romance in Belgrade isn’t advisable, regardless of how good someone looks.
+But there is an LGBTQ+ NGO hub in the middle of the city center, and Belgrade does have some gays clubs.

-But other night-places can be gay-friendly, most likely those with an alternative music scene.
+But other night-places can be gay-friendly too, most likely those with an alternative music scene.
 Bar/club areas like Savamala and Cetinjska should be safe.